Supported Question Types And Logic Cards

 Start Card

-• A logic card that allows customisation of a start/ welcome message to denote the start of the survey.
+• This is the second card in the visual editor - a logic card that allows customisation of a start/ welcome message to denote the start of the survey.

 End Card